deepfence/ThreatMapper/docs/docs/cloudscanner/aws.md

       # AWS region
       region: "us-east-1"

-      # Optional: Comma separated list of cloud regions which should not be scanned
+      # Optional: Comma separated list of regions which should be scanned.
+All other regions will be disabled.
+      # All regions enabled by default
+      # Example: enabledCloudRegions: "us-east-1,us-east-2"
-      disabledCloudRegions: ""
+      enabledCloudRegions: ""

       # Policy set for Cloud Scanner in CloudFormation / terraform
       # arn:aws:iam::aws:policy/ReadOnlyAccess / arn:aws:iam::aws:policy/SecurityAudit